odyssomay/llama-editor/README.md

 ## Installation

 1. Download the [jar](https://github.com/downloads/odyssomay/llama-editor/llama-1.0.0-SNAPSHOT-standalone.jar)
 2. It might be possible to simply double-click the file.
-If that doesn't work however, open a terminal, move to the download directory and enter `java -jar llama-1.0.0-SNAPSHOT-standalone.jar`
+If that doesn't work however, open a terminal,<br/> move to the download directory and enter `java -jar llama-1.0.0-SNAPSHOT-standalone.jar`

 ## Usage